 Anyone.
 Although the principles are profound and fascinating, the practice itself is very simple.
 It is learned by parents, individuals, health professionals and complementary therapists.
 It has been used a great deal with people with physical & mental disabilities and in schools for children with learning difficulties, in hospitals, prisons, and with people with addictive patterns, eating disorders and stress-related conditions.
 It is often used by pregnant women and midwives as many people have reported an easier pregnancy & birth.
 Above all, it is used by people who are interested in realising more of their unfulfilled potential and becoming all that they were meant to be.

 How frequently should Meta be given?
 That depends entirely on the circumstances.
 As a general rule, weekly is fine for people who have to function in normal life.
 For babies and children or adults off sick or on holiday etc. sessions may be daily.
 How many will you need?
 Allow your life force to guide you.
 Some people have a few sessions then have a break, others may continue for months or even years.
 You will know when it is time to stop.

-Elizabeth is a teacher member of the Metamorphic Association.
-On completion of these courses you will be able to join the Association either as an associate or practitioner member.
+Elizabeth was a teacher member of the Metamorphic Association for 16 years.
+On completion of 2 of these courses and a period of practical experience, you will be able to practice professionally .
 Elizabeth’s Metamorphic Technique Courses have also been independently accredited by IPTI.